jdupuy/opengl-framework/demo-isubd-terrain/README.md

 helping me putting this demo up (the mesh shader pipeline exists thanks to his help).

-Specifically, the demo provides up to 4 rendering techniques:
+Specifically, the demo renders a terrain with an adaptive mesh that is handled entirely on the GPU.
+The adaptive mesh is built from an implicit representation that works similarly to a binary tree.
+Each node of the tree is further triangulated with a constant tessellation factors.
+Our code can achieve this via 4 different rendering techniques:

 * *Compute Shader* -- Similar to that of the original article; original demo available here: https://github.com/jadkhoury/TessellationDemo.

-* *Tessellation Shader* -- Single-pass rendering with tessellation shaders; the tessellation shader produces a grid with *fixed* tessellation factors.
+* *Tessellation Shader* -- Single-pass rendering with tessellation shaders; the tessellation control shader produces the triangulation at each node of the implicit binary tree (via *fixed* tessellation factors).

-* *Geometry Shader* -- Single-pass rendering with a geometry shader; the geometry shader produces a grid with *fixed* tessellation factors.
+* *Geometry Shader* -- Single-pass rendering with a geometry shader; the geometry shader produces the triangulation at each node of the implicit binary tree.

-* *Mesh Shader* -- Single-pass rendering with a task and mesh shader (Turing GPUs only); the mesh shader produces a grid with *fixed* tessellation factors.
+* *Mesh Shader* -- Single-pass rendering with a task and mesh shader (Turing GPUs only); the mesh shader produces the triangulation at each node of the implicit binary tree.

 The demo loads a 16-bit displacement map and allows the user to play with the subdivision parameters.
 This source code is released in order to facilitate adoption by developpers.